How Long Does ESTA Last?

-ESTA is not indefinite.
-Travelers to the US under the Visa Waiver Program must ensure their ESTA authorization is valid and that they continue to meet the conditions for visa-free travel.
+However, your ESTA will have an expiration date as the authorization is not indefinite.
+To travel to the US under the Visa Waiver Program, you must ensure your ESTA is valid and that you continue to meet the conditions for visa-free travel.

 Traveling with ESTA authorization